ebuchman/blog/content/posts/uoa.md

 physical money, it's no one's liability (but nature's!), it is pure asset.
 It is our anthropological money.
 The history of money, since the shekel, is one of a great tension between these two types, between inside and outside, nominal and metal, political and anthropological.
-And this tension plays out in the medium of exchange.
+Between the Unit of Account and Medium of Exchange.

 With the introduction of coinage in the 7th century BC, the Medium of Exchange would begin an evolutionary trajectory towards ever more accessible and prominent forms.
-We will have more to say about coins and the development of media of exchange in the next post.
+We will have more to say about coins and the development of media of exchange later on.
 But the technology of written accounts - of accounting - would not evolve considerably for another thousand years until the development of Hindo-Arabic numerals and Islamic bookeeping techniques in the late first millenium AD.[^islamic-bookeeping] As these techniques collided with the new paper technology and paper money